olavodias/GitHubAuth/README.md

 |-------------------- |---------:|----------:|----------:|-----:|--------:|-------:|----------:|
 | TokenWithGitHubAuth | 1.921 ms | 0.0081 ms | 0.0075 ms |    1 |  3.9063 |      - |  29.83 KB |
 | TokenWithGitHubJwt  | 2.514 ms | 0.0164 ms | 0.0146 ms |    2 | 70.3125 | 3.9063 | 329.65 KB |

+> The comparison was made using the `BenchmarkDotNet` library